Japanese submarine I-13: Design and description

 Previous Type A submarines — both Type A1 and Type A2 — were submarine aircraft carriers capable of carrying a single reconnaissance floatplane and fitted with command facilities so that they could serve as flagships for embarked admirals and their staffs.
-The Type AM submarines were versions of the preceding Type A2, but with the command facilities replaced by an enlarged aircraft hangar fitted for a pair of Aichi M6A1 Seiran ("Clear Sky Storm") floatplane bombers.
+The Type A Mod.2 submarines were versions of the preceding Type A2, but with the command facilities replaced by an enlarged aircraft hangar fitted for a pair of Aichi M6A1 Seiran ("Clear Sky Storm") floatplane bombers.
 They displaced 3603 LT surfaced and 4762 LT submerged.
 The submarines were 113.7 m long overall and had a beam of 11.7 m and a draft of 5.9 m.
 They had a diving depth of 100 m.

 For surface running, the submarines were powered by two 2200 bhp diesel engines, each driving one propeller shaft.
 When the submarines were submerged, each propeller was driven by a 300 hp electric motor.
 They could reach 16.75 kn on the surface and 5.5 kn submerged.
-On the surface, the Type AMs had a range of 21,000 nmi at 16 kn; submerged, they had a range of 60 nmi at 3 kn.
+On the surface, the Type A Mod.2 had a range of 21,000 nmi at 16 kn; submerged, they had a range of 60 nmi at 3 kn.

 The Type AM submarines were armed with six internal bow 53.3 cm torpedo tubes and carried a dozen Type 95 torpedoes.
 They were also armed with a single 140 mm/40 deck gun and two triple and one single mount for 25 mm Type 96 anti-aircraft guns.

 The aircraft hangar was enlarged from that of the Type A2 to accommodate two aircraft.
 It was offset to the right of, and was faired into the base of, the conning tower, which protruded over the left side of the hull.
 A single aircraft catapult was positioned on the forward deck.
 Two folding cranes on the forward deck were used to recover the floatplanes.

 Construction and commissioning

-Built by Kawasaki at Kobe, Japan, I-13 was laid down as Submarine No. 621, the first Type AM submarine, on 4 February 1943.
+Built by Kawasaki at Kobe, Japan, I-13 was laid down as Submarine No. 621, the first Type A Mod.2 submarine, on 4 February 1943.
 On 1 October 1943 she was renamed I-13 and attached provisionally to the Sasebo Naval District.
 She was launched on 30 November 1943 and was completed and commissioned on 16 December 1944.